 The following is an interview with Cody Langille regarding the launch of Timber Ghost Press and the upcoming release of their first book, 21 Grams.
 In this interview, Fanbase Press Editor-in-Chief Barbra Dillon chats with Langille about what defines a Timber Ghost book, the story behind 21 Grams' creative process, and more!

 Here at Fanbase Press, we strive to provide an outlet for up-and-coming creators to promote and showcase their incredible works.
 With thousands of creators utilizing crowdfunding platforms like Kickstarter and Indiegogo to make those works a reality, we will highlight these talented creators and their noteworthy campaigns through #CrowfundingFridays!
 We hope that you will join us in giving these projects a moment of your time (and possibly your support)!

-The following is an interview with Eisner-nominated writer/artist Ibrahim Moustafa regarding the upcoming release of the graphic novel, Count, from publisher Humanoids.
-In this interview, Fanbase Press Editor-in-Chief Barbra Dillon chats with Moustafa about the inspiration behind the Count of Monte Cristo adaptation, his creative process in bringing the story to life, what he hopes that readers will take away from the project, and more!
+The following is an interview with Ricardo Sanchez regarding the upcoming release of his graphic memoir, Shy Ninja, from Humanoids this summer.
+In this interview, Fanbase Press Editor-in-Chief Barbra Dillon chats with Sanchez about his shared creative process in working with daughter Adara and artist Arianna Florean in bringing the story to life, why he hopes that the story will resonate with readers, and more!